SEO Plugin for Episerver

 These will be updated on a regular basis and in accordance with new releases.

-After installing the SiteAttention through the Episerver Nuget store, you need to activate and configure the plugin.
+After installing, you need to activate and configure the plugin.

 When first installed you will see the following under CMS →Admin mode → Tools → SiteAttention: